Prenatal Testing During the Second Trimester

 Classification

-- Routine screening domain: Detailed anatomy ultrasound and marker screening (quad/integrated part 2).
+- Routine screening domain: Detailed anatomy ultrasound (often 18 to 22 weeks) and marker screening (quad/integrated part 2).

 - Risk-focused surveillance domain: Umbilical Doppler and targeted imaging.